tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 <li>Adjust the position of the job in JobControl and set up <strong>speed=1, power=40, PPI/Hz=1000</strong> in <strong>Material Settings</strong></li>
 <li>Start cutting!</li>
 </ul>
-<p>The cut pieces shown above helped me confirm the kerf value to be used would be <strong>3.85mm</strong>.
-Hence, I continued to cut the rest of my design with that final value.
+<p>The cut pieces shown above helped me confirm the kerf width to be used would be <strong>0.15mm</strong>.
+Hence, I modified the design and continued to cut the rest of my design with that final value.
 In addition, I noticed from the test that the cardboard had not been completely cut through, and I had to use a knife to get the pieces out.
-However, the last time we set the power to 45 in the group test, the kerf was a bit too big, so instead of increasing power, I reduced the speed to <strong>0.8.</strong></p>
+However, the last time we set the power to 45 in the group test, the kerf was a bit too thick, so instead of increasing power, I reduced the speed.
+My final settings: <strong>speed=0.8, power=40, PPI/Hz=1000.</strong></p>
-<p>For this second cut, I utilized the leftovers at the lab instead of cutting another whole new 600x300mm piece.
+<p>For this second cut, I utilized the leftovers instead of cutting another whole new 600x300mm piece.
 That's why I had to measure the cuttable area and nested the pieces accordingly.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/rhino-1.png" class="img-fluid w-100"/>
 <p>Finally, I had the pieces perfectly joined together!</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/kit-0.jpg" class="img-fluid w-100"/>